 There are a number of issues that often arise which our Florida maritime insurance lawyers routinely analyze in claims dispute:

 Policy Ambiguity: The language of a policy might be ambiguous because relevant terms are not defined, unclear language makes coverage or exclusions difficult to interpret, or conflicting provisions suggest coverage in one part of the policy and non-coverage in another section.
-Our Florida boat insurance law firm often uses such ambiguity to benefit our clients.
 Since insurance companies generally draft the entire insurance agreement, judges typically construe any lack of clarity against the insurance carrier.

 “All Risk” vs. “Name Perils” Policies: The type of policy must be analyzed because these two broad types of policies work very differently.
 While named peril coverage is limited to specifically articulated hazards and situations, all risk coverage generally extends to all fortuitous risks that are not expressly excluded under the policy.
 Types of risks that typically would not be considered fortuitous include ordinary wear and tear, inherent defects, and intentional misconduct by the policyholder.

-Misrepresentation/Inadvertent Material Omission: Many claims disputes will be based on allegations by the insurer that the policyholder lied or failed to disclose relevant information.
+Misrepresentation/Inadvertent Material Omission: Many claims disputes will be based on allegations by the insurer that the policyholder lied or failed to disclose relevant information in the application for insurance.
 Our law firm will examine whether the information submitted by the agent/broker corresponds with the responses actually provided by the insured.
 Our insurance claims lawyers also investigate whether the inadvertent non-disclosure or inaccuracy is “material.”
 A lie or undisclosed fact generally will be considered material only if it would have affected the carrier’s decision to issue the policy based on the premium and terms offered.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].